IdentityServer/IdentityServer4/docs/configuration/startup.rst

         app.UseIdentityServer();
     }

+There is no additional configuration for the middleware.

 Be aware that order matters in the pipeline.
-You want to add IdentitySever e.g. before the UI framework that implementes the login screen etc.
+For example, you will want to add IdentitySever before the UI framework that implementes the login screen.